blue room with white couch

 4. Supplement With Acoustic Foam Panels

 If you’re thinking of using a combination of methods to improve your soundproofing, acoustic panels are a good way to add an extra layer of sound absorption.
-While using acoustic panels on their own may not be enough to stop noise from entering the room, pairing them with another soundproofing method — like drywall — can absorb additional airborne noise.
+While using wall-mounted acoustic panels on their own may not be enough to stop noise from entering the room, pairing them with another soundproofing method — like drywall — can absorb additional airborne noise.
 With multiple soundproofing materials in place, your sound defense may improve even more.

 Continue Reading